-- 1. Plaintiffs bring this class action lawsuit on behalf of themselves and other purchasers and lessees of new, model-year 2018 and later Chrysler, Jeep, Dodge, Ram, Fiat, and Maserati-brand vehicles distributed for sale in the United States by FCA ("Class Vehicles").
-This case challenges FCA's practice, with each new vehicle that it sells, of applying a delivery surcharge.
-The amount of the surcharge is non-negotiable, and it is not actually based on the costs FCA incurs for delivery.
-Instead, FCA inflates the delivery surcharge, far beyond the true cost of delivery, to make more profit.
-This practice stands squarely at odds with legislators' stated intent to provide transparency in the car purchasing process, resulting in substantial ill-gotten gains for FCA. - 2.
-In the 1950s, Congress held numerous hearings investigating and highlighting practices in the automotive industry that were harming consumers.
-These hearings led to a number of major reforms.
-Among these major reforms, Congress identified, in particular, the problem of "phantom freight"-a cost that had been charged by companies like Chrysler (now FCA), GM, and Ford in connection with the sale of new vehicles.
+- 1. Plaintiffs bring this class action lawsuit on behalf of themselves other purchasers of new, model-year 2018 and later Chrysler, Jeep, Dodge, Ram, Fiat and Maserati-brand vehicles distributed for sale in the United States by FCA ("Class Vehicles"). - 2.
+Back in the 1950s, Congress highlighted practices in the automotive industry that were harming consumers.
+Congress identified, in particular, the problem of "phantom freight"-a cost that had been charged by companies like Chrysler (now FCA) and Ford in connection with the sale of new vehicles.
 Phantom freight referred to artificially inflating the purported cost of transporting vehicles to dealerships for sale to consumers.
 Auto manufacturers used that inflated cost to unfairly derive additional revenues that they could not have generated by simply raising the vehicles' sales price.